jbedichekTT/api_database_tools/README.md

 # TT-Metal API Analysis Tools

-A comprehensive toolkit for analyzing and querying the TT-Metal API codebase using tree-sitter for general code parsing and analysis.
+This repo contains tools for analyzing and querying the TT-Metal API codebase using tree-sitter for general code parsing and analysis.
 This project provides both database generation tools and query interfaces exposed through an MCP (Model Context Protocol) server.

 ## Overview